 Understanding the Security Risks in PHP File Downloads

-Consider a naive download script that accepts a filename parameter:
+Consider a naive download script that accepts a filename parameter directly from the URL:

 $filename = $_GET['file'];